balderdashy/sails-docs/reference/Models.md

 But in each case, the code you write to create new records, fetch/search for existing records, update records, or destroy records is _exactly the same_.
 Waterline allows you to query and join (or `.populate()`) records between models, _even if_ the data for each model lives in a different database.

-This means that you can switch some or all of our app's models from Mongo, to Postgres, to MySQL, to Redis, and back again - without changing any code.
-For the times we still need database-specific functionality, luckily Waterline provides a query interface that allows us to talk directly to our models' underlying database driver (see [.query()]() and [.native()]().)
+This means that you can switch some or all of your app's models from Mongo, to Postgres, to MySQL, to Redis, and back again - without changing any code.
+For the times we still need database-specific functionality, Waterline provides a query interface that allows us to talk directly to our models' underlying database driver (see [.query()]() and [.native()]().)

 ### Analogy